actal7/supermarket_simulation/README.md

 large amounts of simulated days led to spawning too many web workers, had to do it in batches.
 When that wasn't enough, I went for worker pooling instead of creating / destroying single use workers.
 That worked great, improved performance more than 10x.

+Performance became a serious issue once I started spawning a lot of Client instances, because of expensive create / cleanup operations.
+Switched to object pooling.

 # nice to have

 disable start button if any input invalid / missing